Xalsar/Xalsar-coffee-code/frontend/README.md

-# Coffee and Tee List - MVST challenge Frontend
+# Coffee and Tee List - XCG challenge Frontend

 This is a basic Next.js application.
 It includes Tailwind for styling, but feel free to use a styling library of choice (or pure CSS!).
 However, please refrain from using a full-fledged component library like MaterialUI or Bootstrap.
 We want you to show us your CSS skills! 😎